Chithiram Pesuthadi: Cast

-Inspiration

-Mysskin expressed at a book release that he himself got to realize that this movie is an accidental inspiration of Beauty and the Beast while the shooting was progressing.
-He questioned the critics why they failed to criticize about this accidental inspiration, whereas they criticized Nandalala, his other movie to be a copy of Kikujiro.
-He expressed this was irrelevant to the book release.
+Production

+The film marked the Tamil debut of Malayalam actors Sunil and Bhavana; the former later became known as Narain.

 Soundtrack

-The film's score and soundtrack were composed by Sundar C Babu, who made his debut in film scoring through this film.
-The album features 12 tracks overall, including four instrumental tracks.
-The lyrics were penned by Kabilan and director Mysskin himself, while Gana Ulaganathan had written and sung the song "Vazha Meenu", which is considered as having contributed immensely to the film's success.
+The film's score and soundtrack were composed by Sundar C. Babu, who made his debut in film scoring through this film.

 Release

 Released by Dreambride Productions on 10 February 2006, the film initially failed to attract an audience due to a low-profile release and a lack of publicity.
-It was removed from almost all theaters within two weeks after its release.
-SUN Networks helped promote the song Vaazha Meenu by repeated airings on its channels, making the song a cult hit.
-In the meantime, the movie generated a word of mouth publicity combined with excellent press reviews.
+It was removed from almost all theatres within two weeks after its release.
+Sun TV Network helped promote the song "Vaazha Meenu" by repeated airings on its channels, making the song a cult hit.
+In the meantime, the film generated a word of mouth publicity combined with excellent press reviews.
 Taking the cue, Dreambridge initiated the process to re-release in the Chennai area first.
 The re-release witnessed a tremendous opening which invoked the interest of Aascar Ravichandran, who distributed the film to the rest of Tamil Nadu.
 The re-release of the film was well received by the audience, which resulted in a stupendous hit.

-Accolades

-Sequel
+Critical reception

+Sify wrote, "Promising start precede big blunders.
+The first half an hour of Chitirram Pesuthadi builds up your hope of seeing a good gangster movie but it all comes crashing down as the film drags on at snail pace and finally ends with a whimper".
+Malini Mannath of Chennai Online wrote, "It's an oft-repeated plot that the director (apprenticed under Kathir and Vincent Selva) has chosen for his debut film - it is about a don, his favourite henchman and the henchman's girl.
+But Misskin's effort to give a slight variation in his presentation, lacing his screenplay with subtle humour, and not letting the pace slow down with some inane comedy track has turned it into a fairly engaging film".
+G. Ulaganathan of Deccan Herald wrote, "The story is nothing new, but the treatment is fresh.
+Mysskin depends on his story and screenplay— not big stars, or famous music directors.
+Of course, songs are there but they are part of the story.
+The climax is rivetting and needs to be seen on the big screen to feel the impact".

+Standalone sequel

 A standalone sequel named Chithiram Pesuthadi 2 was released in 2019 by the same production company.